Karthik-Git763/GoTorrent/README.md

 ### How Downloads Work

-Each connected peer gets its own worker goroutine.
+Each connected peer gets its own worker goroutine with a reader/writer pair.
 Workers independently select which piece to download next using a two-tier strategy:

 1. **Rarest-first** — picks the piece with the fewest copies across all peers.
 Distributes load and preserves rare pieces.
 2. **First-piece fallback** — when all fresh pieces are claimed, picks any piece the peer has (even if another peer is already downloading it).
 This is the **endgame** — the last few pieces are requested from multiple peers simultaneously, eliminating slow-tail latency.

-Once a piece is selected, the worker pipelines all block requests (16 KiB each) to the peer, collects responses into a local buffer, verifies the SHA1 hash, and sends the verified result to the collector goroutine — which is the sole writer of the `completed` bitfield.
+Once a piece is selected, the worker pipelines all block requests (16 KiB each) to the peer, collects responses into a local buffer, verifies the SHA1 hash, and sends the verified result to the collector goroutine.

+### Upload / Seeding

+Peers are not just downloaders — they also upload.
+When a remote peer requests a block we have completed, the writer goroutine reads the piece data from disk and sends a piece response over the same TCP connection.
+Completed pieces are announced via Have messages to all connected peers, and our bitfield is broadcast at connection start so peers know what we can serve.

+On receiving an Interested message from a peer, we immediately Unchoke them — no complex unchoking algorithm.
+This makes us a cooperative leecher/seeder, improving our download speed as peers are more willing to reciprocate.

 ### Resume